andreashlarsen/ML-SAScombine/README.md

 ## Credit
 The program was written by Andreas Haahr Larsen
 Input and insight from Jochen Hub, Jill Trewhella and Patrice Vachette
-If you use ML-SAScombine in you work, please cite: Trewhella, Vachette, Larsen 2024, in prep
+If you use ML-SAScombine in you work, please cite: Trewhella, Vachette, Larsen (2024) IUCrJ, in review

 ## Release notes (from version beta0.15 and onwards)
 * beta0.15:  adjusted default protocol for assigning background level.
 * beta0.16:  added option (-offset2 or --offset_option2) for an alternative protocol for assigning background levels.
 Not default.
 * beta0.17:  added option (-ga or --guinier_analysis).
 This option use autorg (from ATSAS) to normalize the merged curve with the forward scattering I(0).
 Requires that autorg is installad.
 Not default.
+* beta0.18:  added option (-setb [float number] or --set_constant_background [float number]).
+This option sets the background level of the merged curve such that the lowest value is equal to the user input value.
+Default is 0.001.